Syndy Emade: Career

 Emade's debut movie appearance was in the movie “Obsession” which was released in 2010.
 She is the founder and chair lady of BLUE RAIN Entertainment.
 Her recent work in 2017 includes A Man For The Weekend featuring Nigerian Nollywood star Alexx Ekubo.
+She has featured in recent movies like Broken, Silent Storm and A kiss that kills.

-Personal Life
+Personal life

 Syndy Emade lives a very private life and keeps her personal activities away from the public.
-She is mother to a four year old daughter.
+She is mother to a four-year-old daughter.